 Homeowners who are having trouble making mortgage payments and are at risk of defaulting on their loan may be able to take advantage of a short refinance.
 This type of refinance replaces the current loan with a new one that has a lower balance, which results in lower payments for the homeowner.
 Since the lender can lose a lot of money if the property goes into foreclosure, a short refinance can help reduce the lender’s losses.
-However, the lender must approve this type of refinance, and it may have a detrimental effect on the borrower’s credit score.
+However, the lender must approve this type of refinance, and it may have a negative effect on the borrower’s credit score.

 Do I Need to Refinance My Mortgage?

 Homeowners may wonder, “When should I refinance my mortgage?”
-There are many scenarios when a homeowner may need to refinance their mortgage.
+There are many scenarios when a homeowner may choose to refinance their mortgage.
 These include getting rid of mortgage insurance, converting their current loan to a different type of loan, removing a borrower from the loan, or accessing their home equity to pay for an unexpected bill.

 Eliminate Mortgage Insurance